defendthehoneypot/NamingConvention/README.md

 | Position             | Description                                                                                                 |
 | -------------------- | ----------------------------------------------------------------------------------------------------------- |
 1-X | <b>First Name.</b>  This position should be the first name.
-X | This position will use a “.” to delaminate the different positions.
+X | This position will use a “.” to delimit the different positions.
 X | <b>Middle Initial.</b>  This positions should be the middle initial.
 (If no middle initial just place a single “.”
 Between first and last
-X | This position will use a “.” to delaminate the different positions.
+X | This position will use a “.” to delimit the different positions.
 X-X | <b>Last Name.</b>  This position should be the last name.
-X | This position will use a “.” to delaminate the different positions.
+X | This position will use a “.” to delimit the different positions.
 X-X | <b>Account Classification.</b>  These three characters will be used to indicate the user type for purposes of any special restrictions that might need to be applied.</br>emp - Employee</br>ctr - Contractor</br>ven - Vendor</br>vol - Volunteer</br>int - Intern
-X | This position will use a “@” to delaminate the start of the email domain.
+X | This position will use a “@” to delimit the start of the email domain.
 X-X | <b>Company Domain Name.</b>  For the purposes of this document “XYZ” will be used.
-X | This position will use a “.” to delaminate the different positions.
+X | This position will use a “.” to delimit the different positions.
 X-X | TLD.
 This position is the top level domain name of “com”

 Example of standard user email account naming breakdown